2021 Rebelle Rally

 The Rebelle Rally is the longest navigational rally in North America, it just happens to be for women.

 This is what the founder, Emily Miller is often heard saying.
 I love that the Rebelle is not a rally made for women.
 It's not a watered down version of a men's event.
 It's an endurance rally that has you almost seeing double toward the end of the eight days, but loving every minute of it.

 The Rebelle is over 2,300 kilometers driving through amazingly beautiful terrain in Nevada and California, mostly off-road.
 Every day competitors get about 20 checkpoints (CPs), which are latitude and longitude points.
 Rebelles get everything down on paper starting at 5 AM each day of the event, before heading off the starting line beginning at 7 AM and then driving for 10 hours or more and "chasing" those CPs.
 The team that is the most accurate is then ultimately the winner in the rally.
 This is all done with no technology, only a map and compass.
 Sounds like a blast right?
 I'm definitely hooked!

-This year I learned a lot as a navigator rather than a driver.
+This year I learned a lot as a navigator, in sharp comparison to my two years previous as a driver.

 Now, I learned some rookie things- Make sure your map matches the scale you are using to decide the distance that needs to be driven.
 It's like looking at the map upside down.
 You do it once, hopefully have a laugh, but either way you've thrown yourself off for a bit and probably lost some points.

 However, more interesting to me was that I felt I was better at communicating with my driver, Kathy Locke, because of the time I'd spent in her position.
 Kathy had also spent a lot of time learning navigation so she understood the time it took to figure out our route on the fly and it made us stronger in the long run.